Non-stationary difference equation and affine Laumon space III : Generalization to $\widehat{\mathfrak{gl}}_N$: Affine Laumon partition function as Jackson integral

 \subsection{Mass parameter truncation and a basis of the cocycle}

 Let us impose the mass truncation condition $\overline{d}_k = q^{-m_k},~m_k \in \mathbb{Z}_{\geq 0}$.
 Then by identifying $\ell_k$ in the previous section with $m_k$, we see that the fundamental matter contribution cancels half of the boundary part of the vector multiplet contribution.
+After the mass parameter truncation, the number of the columns of $\lambda^{(i)}$ is at most $m_i$, hence we have $M := m_1 + \cdots + m_N$ columns in total.
+It is convenient to introduce the index $I$, $1 \leq I \leq M$ which is identified with the multi-index $(i,m)$: the $m$-th column of the $i$-th Young diagram through a bijection
-It is convenient to define the shifted residue by

-The shifted residue tells the color of the end box in each column; See Fig.\ref{Fig:shifted residue}.
-Set $M= m_1 + \cdots + m_N$.
+Using this identification, we define the shifted residue $\sres{\ell_I}$ as the residue class of $\ell_m^{(i)} + i-1$ modulo $N$.
+The shifted residue $\sres{\ell_I}$ tells the color of the end box in the corresponding column; See Fig.\ref{Fig:shifted residue}.
 Then the affine Laumon partition function is obtained from the following weight function;

+with the cycle of the Jackson integral that is chosen according to the corresponding lattice truncation.
+Note that the weight function $W_M^{\glN}(z)$ depends on the fixed point data $\{ \lambda^{(i)} \}$ only through the shifted residues $\sres{\ell_I}$.